 Disadvantages: viewed as the minimum qualification for a professional translator, previous training and experience may be needed, you’ll probably have to become a member to sit the exams.

 Translators’ associations offer different levels of membership.
-The level you obtain will depend on your existing qualifications and experience.
+The level you can obtain will depend on your existing translation qualifications and experience.

 Advantages: accreditation solution for unqualified translators (“junior” member option), status, membership benefits.

 The Translator’s Studio is an independent organisation that specialises in teaching the art of translation.
 We offer a range of translator training courses and issue our own certificates.